Skip to content

 Check price on Amazon

-If budget is less of a worry and you want the smoothest, most gym-like feel, the Inspire FT1 is the machine to aim for.
-It runs two independent weight stacks (around 75kg each, upgradeable), so resistance changes take a second with a pin and you can load each side differently for the kind of balance and stability work that functional training research links to better strength and movement performance.
-The sliding swivel pulleys set to more than thirty height positions, and a friction-free pulley system gives it a refined glide that the cheaper plate-loaded units cannot quite match.
-A pull-up bar sits on top and a generous set of attachments comes in the box.
+If budget is less of a worry and you want the smoothest, most gym-like feel, the Body-Solid Functional Trainer is the machine to aim for.
+It runs two independent 160lb (roughly 73kg) weight stacks, so resistance changes take a second with a pin and you can load each side differently for the kind of balance and stability work that functional training research links to better strength and movement performance.
+The pulleys swivel and adjust fully, so you can pull from any angle, and the 1:2 resistance ratio keeps the cable travel long and the pull smooth.
+An integrated chinning bar sits on top, and the box includes aluminium stirrup handles, a triceps rope, a chin and dip belt and a double swivel bar.

-It is built to a light-commercial standard, with heavy steel and a powder-coated finish, which is why it weighs close to 270kg assembled and carries a price tag to match (typically well into four figures at the time of writing).
-That weight and cost are the main downsides, along with a footprint of roughly 1.4m by 1.2m.
+Body-Solid has been building gym kit for more than thirty years, and this is made to match: 11-gauge, 2 x 3 inch steel, with optional stack shrouds for safety.
+That is why it weighs about 287kg assembled and carries a price tag to match, comfortably into four figures at the time of writing.
+The weight and cost are the main downsides, along with a footprint of roughly 1.6m wide by 1.15m deep and a 2.1m height.
 If you want a buy-it-for-life cable machine and have the room and budget, it is a class above.
 Pair it with one of our recommended weight benches and you have a complete strength station.

 Check price on Amazon